-This is a broker administration console that communicates with one or more Configuration Managers.
+The Broker Administration perspective is a broker administration console that communicates with one or more Configuration Managers.
 Administrators work in this perspective to manage the resources (also referred to as domain objects) in the broker domain that are defined on one or more Configuration Managers.